Lab Test

 • Label the specimen container with an EPIC specimen label with the patient name, medical record number, source of specimen, test ordered and date of test.

 • In house cytology specimens should be ordered in EPIC order entry.
-In the “additional orders” field input “CYTOLOGY, MEDICAL NON-GYN” and fill in all appropriate fields.
+In the “additional orders” field input “MEDICAL CYTOLOGY REQUEST” and fill in all appropriate fields.
 Label specimen container and requisition with EPIC specimen labels.

-• All Cytology specimens must be accompanied by a requisition and must include the patient name, medical record and visit/CSN number, date of birth, date of specimen collection, pertinent patient history, ordering physician name and source of specimen.
+• All Cytology specimens should be accompanied by a requisition and must include the patient name, medical record and visit/CSN number, date of birth, date of specimen collection, pertinent patient history, ordering physician name and source of specimen.
 Place an EPIC specimen label on the requisition.

 Physician Office/Draw Specimen Preparation